FilipSequens/english-for-designers/storytelling/index.md

 Things have changed since I was a kid, some for the better – I've had the privilege of travelling to far away places.
 I could finally explore the colorful reefs of the indopacific.
 Underneath the surface was a world so unlike anything on land – swaying coral, colorful schools of fish and gentle giants that demand respect.

 ![photos from a dive trip showing exotic fauna and flora, colorful anemone with clownfish, tropical flowers](../images/dive_trip_photo.png)
+*personal photos from a recent diving trip*

 Some things however, have changed for the worse.
 Climate change is not some abstract concept anymore, I've seen dead coral reefs first-hand.
 The sight of white coral skeletons is a shocking one.
 The world's most vibrant and lively ecosystems are the first ones to be affected by this crisis.
 It is this fact, that drove me to create this project.

-![wide angle photo of a bleached coral reef, endless stetch of white coral skeletons](../images/bleached_reef.png) a reef experiencing bleaching - a stress response to heat
+![wide angle photo of a bleached coral reef, endless stetch of white coral skeletons](../images/bleached_reef.png) *a reef experiencing bleaching - a stress response to heat*

 I find tropical seas to be the most stunning places on Earth, and the threats they face mean that we need to value them that much more.